 In the late 1920′s the course was redesigned by the legendary Dr. Alister MacKenzie.
 His signature “cloud shaped” bunkering style dotted the course as did many intricate strategic choices for every level of player.
 Naturally, the club was a much-sought out venue for amateur and professional competition.

-During the 1930′s the club regularly hosted the San Francisco Open, which was a combination medal play-match play event.
+During the 1930′s the club regularly hosted the National Match Play Open Championship, which was a combination medal play-match play event.
 Winners included PGA Champion Tom Creavy and Masters Champ Jimmy Demaret.

 When Interstate 280 came through in the mid 1960′s the course changed once again.
 This time it was redesigned by Robert Muir Graves and for thirty more years Lake Merced was home to annual competition of high caliber.
 For over 70 years, the club has played host to the NCGA junior championship and in 1990, Lake Merced hosted the USGA Junior Amateur.
 That event marked Tiger Woods’s first USGA championship (and it is the only U.S. Junior he didn’t win).
 The club has also regularly been the venue for men’s and women’s U.S. Open qualifying.

-In 1996, due to an agronomic problem with the greens, the course was renovated yet again, this time by the “U.S. Open Doctor,” Rees Jones.
+In 1996, the course was renovated yet again, this time by the “U.S. Open Doctor,” Rees Jones.
 The result is a rejuvenated layout with classic features, including deep bunkering and undulating greens.

 The club’s commitment to renovation and improvement goes far beyond the golf course.
 In 2003, Lake Merced converted to reclaimed water for irrigation and constructed a state of the art water storage and distribution system.
 In 2004, the members began to enjoy a completely new clubhouse.
 Completing the renovation of the club’s infrastructure is the Turfcare Center which was also completed in 2004.